rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_1.md

-# Evolution of the British Rainfall Organization's Daily Rainfall Form - Part 1
+# Evolution of the British Rainfall Organization's Daily Rainfall Form

 * [Overview](Daily_Rainfall_Form_Evolution.md)
 * **Part 1** - this note - covers the period up to 1923, when the daily rainfall form changed from single-sided to double-sided